radubuzas/LineFollower/README.md

 ## Operation

 1. **Power On:**
-   - Turn on the robot using the power switch or button.
+   - Turn on the robot by connecting the battery.

 2. **Start-up Sequence:**
-   - Observe the charming start-up sequence as **"Jerry"** prepares for its journey.
+   - Observe the charming start-up sequence as **Jerry** prepares for its journey.

 3. **Line Following:**
    - Place the robot on a surface with a visible dark line.
-   - Watch as **"Jerry"** follows the line with agility and precision.
+   - Admire **"Jerry"** follows the line with agility and precision.

 4. **Speed Adjustment:**
    - The robot dynamically adjusts its speed based on the complexity of the line-following task.

 ## Customization

-Feel free to customize **"Jerry"** by adjusting the line-following algorithm parameters, tweaking motor speeds, or even adding additional features to enhance its personality.
+Feel free to customize **Jerry** by adjusting the line-following algorithm parameters, tweaking motor speeds, or even adding additional features to enhance its personality.